UMR-Big-Data-Analytics/ddm-spark/Readme.md

 This is a basic scala project that includes spark dependencies and necessary build-configuration to build a jar that can be submitted to a spark installation via spark-submit.

+**Note that the project is only compatible with Java <= 11.
+We recommend that you use Java 11 to build and run this project.**

 ### Checkout the project
 **git clone git@github.com:UMR-Big-Data-Analytics/ddm-spark.git**